- Taseko Talks

 Scope 1: direct greenhouse gas emissions

 Scope 2: indirect greenhouse gas emissions associated with the purchase of electricity, steam, heat, or cooling

 Jake McDonald Mine Reclamation Award

-The Gibraltar Mine was awarded with the prestigious Jake McDonald Annual Award for Metal Mine Reclamation from the British Columbia Technical and Research Committee on Reclamation on September 23rd, 2020.
+The Gibraltar Mine was awarded the prestigious Jake McDonald Annual Award for Metal Mine Reclamation from the British Columbia Technical and Research Committee on Reclamation on September 23rd, 2020.
 The award recognized Gibraltar’s outstanding achievement in mine reclamation and indigenous collaboration.

 Mining & Sustainability Award